mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_create.md

 An array of checks to be performed on running tasks to determine if they are operating as expected.
 Health checks begin immediately upon task launch.
 For design details, refer to the [health checks](https://github.com/mesosphere/marathon/wiki/Health-Checks) wiki page.
+By default, health checks are executed by the Marathon scheduler.
+It's possible with Mesos `0.20.0` and higher to execute health checks on the hosts where the tasks are running by supplying the `--executor_health_checks` flag to Marathon.
+In this case, the only supported protocol is `COMMAND` and each app is limited to at most one defined health check.

-A health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
+An HTTP health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
 If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed.